Skip to main content

 The following are some questions and tips you should consider when searching for legal information online.

-What kind of website is it?
 What's its purpose?
 Does the information appear to be objective and not simply someone’s opinion?
 What kind of URL does the website have?

-Reputable charities and non-governmental organisations can be very good at making sure the legal information they produce is designed for particular users in mind; for example, Shelter or Age UK.
+Reputable charities and non-governmental organisations can be very good at making sure the legal information they produce is designed for particular users in mind - for example, Shelter or Age UK.
 They may also be independent and impartial.

 Who has written or provided the information on the website?
-Are they a reliable and reputable source on this subject?

-When looking for information online, you should consider who has authored it.
+When looking for information online, you should consider who has created it.
 If it is a legal advice website, you can be relatively sure that it is accurate.
 Where you cannot identify the person or organisation that has written the website, it is best to look for a more transparent source.
 You can also check the “About” section of the website to find out the purpose of the organisation or website.

 Is the information provided up to date?

-Reliable websites will usually, but not always, indicate the date on which the information was last updated.
+Reliable websites will usually, but not always, indicate the date on which the information was written and last updated.
 If a website does not provide this, it may be reason to question the authority of the information.

-Is the information well-written?
 Are there mistakes or errors?

 Presentation can tell you a lot about the reliability of a website.
 If you notice a lot of grammatical and spelling errors, it is a good indication that the information is not reliable.